ahmedmujtaba1944/SQA_RoadMap/README.md

+---

+**💡 Tip:** SQA is not just about finding bugs — it’s about understanding the product, improving quality, and delivering value to users.

+---

 # SQA Engineer RoadMap
-Technical skills
+* Technical skills
-Business acumen
+* Business acumen
-Soft skills
+* Soft skills

-Technical skills
+### Technical skills
 1. Basics of programming language ( pick one language do it's basic, oop, problems)
 2. Knowledge of source control git, GitHub
 3. Knowledge of database SQL